wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/run-fastmapping-algorithm.rst

    .. code-block::

       sudo apt-get install ros-humble-fast-mapping

    .. note::

-      The ``ros-humble-fast-mapping`` package includes a |ros| bag, which will be used for this tutorial.
+      The ``ros-humble-fast-mapping`` package includes a ROS 2 bag, which will be used for this tutorial.
-      After the installation, the |ros| bag can be found at ``/opt/ros/humble/share/bagfiles/spinning/``
+      After the installation, the ROS 2 bag can be found at ``/opt/ros/humble/share/bagfiles/spinning/``

 #.
-Set up your |ros| environment
+Set up your ROS 2 environment

    .. code-block::

       source /opt/ros/humble/setup.bash

 #.
-Run the FastMapping sample application using a |ros| bag of a robot spinning:
+Run the FastMapping sample application using a ROS 2 bag of a robot spinning:

    .. code-block::